Esoterical/voron_canbus/Getting_Started.md

 sudo systemctl enable systemd-networkd
 ```

-then check it has been enabled by running
+then start the service with:

 ```bash
 sudo systemctl start systemd-networkd
 ```

-then
+then check it is running properly with:

 ```bash
 systemctl | grep systemd-networkd